 What you should watch out for when buying a puppy

-If you're interested in a Collie puppy, you should absolutely take care to ensure that the breeder has carried out all stipulated veterinary examinations and vaccinations for their dogs.
+If you’re interested in a Collie puppy, you should absolutely take care to ensure that the breeder has carried out all stipulated veterinary examinations and vaccinations for their dogs.
 Although Smooth Collies are generally considered healthy, maintaining breeding rules plays a decisive role in the puppies developing without any defects.
-Hence, only buy from a responsible breeder who respects breeding guidelines and provides all important documentation and paperwork for their puppies.
+Hence, only buy from a responsible breeder who respects breeding guidelines and provides all important documentation and paperwork.
 However, personal impression should also be crucial to the purchase.
-Even though the risk of encountering an irresponsible breeder focused on quantity over quality is lower with Smooth Collies compared to their Rough counterparts, the breed should still make a friendly impression.
-You should certainly stay away from breeders who want to get rid of their dogs as soon as possible at a good price and who aren't interested in their future.
+The risk of encountering an irresponsible breeder focused on quantity over quality is lower with Smooth Collies compared to their Rough counterparts.
+However, the puppies and their environment should still make a good impression.
+Stay away from breeders who want to get rid of their dogs as soon as possible at a good price and don’t have the dog’s best interests at heart.

 Smooth Collie diet

 A good breeder will be able to give you lots of information about the diet of its charges.
 After buying a puppy, it’s recommended to initially continue feeding it its usual food from the breeder.
 You should only gradually switch to adult dog food when your Collie is growing up and its needs change.
 As they get older, the number of meals per day will also be reduced.
 Whilst puppies still receive up to four meals per day, one to two meals are enough for adult Smooth Collies.

 Is there a special food for Collies?